Non-Surgical Gum Treatments

 Periodontal disease (or gum disease) is one of the most common dental problems in America.
 There are several forms of periodontal disease ranging from gum inflammation to a serious bacterial infection that severely damages the soft tissue and bone that support your teeth.
 If kept unchecked periodontal disease can result in the loss of teeth.

 The best way to keep the bacteria away from your teeth and gums is by regular and thorough brushing and flossing.
-In spite of regular cleaning it may be hard to remove all the bacteria and this may cause gum disease.
+In spite of regular cleaning, it may be hard to remove all the bacteria which may cause gum disease.
 The treatment can be both surgical and non-surgical and may depend on how badly your gums are affected and how well you have responded to the previous procedure.

 What is Non-surgical gum treatment?